abbadka/age_estimator/README.md

 # Age Estimator

 This project is the capstone project for **Udacity Machine Learning Engineer Nanodegree**.
+The goal behind this project is to build a model that predicts the age of a person given a photo that includes the face of the person.
+This model is used to build a basic application which - for entertainment purposes - allows a person to upload a photo, and predicts the age of the person.
+The application also includes a sampling of photos from the dataset, and asks the user to estimate the age of the given photo, and see if they can beat the estimation of the developed model.

 ## Getting Started